John D. Landers: Pacific theater

 During his second sortie that, Landers would get his first kill.
 His flight of 12 aircraft were dispatched to intercept an enemy flight near Darwin, Australia.
 Soon into the flight, his P-40 began to experience engine problems and Landers began to fall behind his formation.

 He spotted a flight of seven Japanese bombers with fighter escort 2000 feet below him and decided to dive in on them.
 With one of the bombers in target, he pulled the trigger and claimed his first victory.
 With his aircraft damaged by the escorting A6M Zero fighters, he managed to catch up with his flight to shoot down a second bomber of the engagement.

 With 6 kills to his credit and now a flying ace, Landers was shot down over Papua New Guinea, but managed to escape from the jungle with help from some of the local population.
 He was returned to the US in January 1943 and assigned a training role, but he missed combat.
-So he applied for an active duty posting and, after completing Lockheed P-38 Lightning conversion training.
+So he applied for an active duty posting.

 European theater

-Landers was assigned to the 38th Fighter Squadron of the 55th Fighter Group at RAF Wormingford in April 1944.
+After completing Lockheed P-38 Lightning conversion training, Landers was assigned to the 38th Fighter Squadron of the 55th Fighter Group at RAF Wormingford in April 1944.
 Landers continued to score aerial victories against Focke-Wulf Fw 190s and Messerschmitt Me 410s over France and Germany, first in the P-38 and then in the North American P-51D Mustang after the 55th FG converted in July 1944.

 Promoted from captain to major, he took command of the 38th FS.
 During this time, he flew on what is regarded as the longest fighter escort mission.
 His flight accompanied heavy bombers on a 1,600-mile sortie over Poland and spent approximately 7 hours in flight.
 While with the 38th FS, he destroyed an additional two enemy aircraft and damaged one in aerial combat.

 Newly promoted to lieutenant colonel, Landers was temporarily assigned as commanding officer of the 357th Fighter Group between October and December 1944 at RAF Leiston.
 Landers also destroyed one enemy aircraft while flying with the 357th.
 He returned to the U.S. in December 1944 and returned to Europe in February 1945.

 In February 1945, Landers took command of the 78th Fighter Group at RAF Duxford.
 He was credited with destroying another 3.5 enemy aircraft in the air, including a shared victory over a Messerschmitt Me 262 jet fighter.
 From July 1945 until the war's end, he commanded the 361st Fighter Group until his return to the U.S. in October 1945.

 Landers left active duty in December 1945.
 During the war, Landers was credited with destroying 14.5 and damaging 1 enemy aircraft in aerial combat and destroying 20 more on the ground while strafing enemy airfields.
 He flew several P-38 Lightning and P-51 Mustang aircraft that were named "Big Beautiful Doll."